pietroglyph/pietroglyph/README.md

-I'm a student at Olin College of Engineering studying Electrical and Computer Engineering.

 I like computer vision, controls engineering, and math.

 Many of my previous projects involved writing controls and computer vision code for the students that participate in the *FIRST* Robotics Competition and *FIRST* Tech Challenge.
 I've contributed a lot to [WPILib](https://github.com/wpilibsuite/allwpilib) and [PhotonVision](https://github.com/PhotonVision/photonvision/) in particular.